Roberts Ogunduyile

-Prof. Sunday Roberts Ogunduyile is a Nigerian educator and a academic administrator.
-As a Professor of Industrial Design, he has served as Dean of School of Environmental Technology at the Federal University of Technology, Akure (FUTA) and as Director of FUTA Business Development Company.
+Sunday Roberts Ogunduyile is a Nigerian educator and an academic administrator.
+As a professor of Industrial Design, he has served as Dean of School of Environmental Technology at the Federal University of Technology, Akure (FUTA) and as Director of FUTA Business Development Company.
 He is currently Vice Chancellor of Ondo State University of Science and Technology.

 Early life and education

 Roberts Ogunduyile is a native of Ondo State.
 He received his B.A (1980), M.A (1985), and PhD (1996) in industrial design from Ahmadu Bello University in Zaria.
 He also has a postgraduate qualification in education (1983).

 Career

 In 2017, Ogunduyile was appointed as vice chancellor of Ondo State University of Science and Technology by Governor Olusegun Mimiko.
 In July 2017, he disclosed that technological advancement will be his priority as head of the institution.